yasminenahal/hitl-al-gomg/README.md

         $ conda env create -f reinvent.yml

-5. Active the environment then install `reinvent-scoring` as a `pip` package using
+5. Active the environment then install `reinvent-scoring/` as a `pip` package using

         $ conda activate reinvent.v3.2
         $ pip install -e ./reinvent-scoring/